achalise/flutter-random-picture/README.md

 Trying out Flutter to build a mobile app that fetches and displays a random picture from [Unsplash](https://unsplash.com) on each button press.
+And also trying out consuming server sent events..
 ## Getting Started

 This project is a starting point for a Flutter application.